-This course consists of roughly 70% physics and 30% chemistry (see the Table of Contents by clicking the button on this page for more information).
+This course consists of roughly 70% physics and 30% chemistry.

 As described on our article Sequencing the Secondary Science and Math Curriculum, we recommend the “physics first” approach to high school science.
 Physics First provides great advantages it offers over the standard biology-chemistry-physics sequence.

 Energy, work, Newton’s Laws of Motion, substances, electrical circuits, the atomic model, the periodic table, atomic bonding, and other subjects can be closely investigated with Algebra I proficiency.